inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-Inox is a **single-binary platform** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
+Inox is a **single-binary platform** that will ultimately contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components:

-- A built-in database engine
+- A built-in database that stores data structures (e.g. objects, lists, sets, maps, message threads)
-- HTTP server with filesystem routing
+- An HTTP server with filesystem routing
-- Testing engine supporting virtual filesystems and temporary databases (completely transparent for application code).
+- A testing engine supporting virtual filesystems and temporary databases (completely transparent for application code).
-- An in-process container engine: each application runs in a dedicated virtual filesystem, and is subject to permissions (unrelated to Linux containers).
+- An in-process container engine: each application runs in a dedicated virtual filesystem, and is subject to permissions. _This is not related to Linux containers._

-**Even though you can already develop web apps using Inox, keep in mind that the current version of Inox is 0.2, not 1.0.
-Also the first stable versions of Inox won't support high-scalability applications.**

 Here are a few example files that are part of a basic todo app.